corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/oracles.md

     }

 ```

-{{/* /en/docs/corda-enterprise/4.3/samples/irs-demo/cordapp/workflows-irs/src/main/kotlin/net.corda.irs/api/NodeInterestRates.kt */}}
-The Corda node scans for any class with this annotation and initialises them.
+[NodeInterestRates.kt](https://github.com/corda/enterprise/blob/release/ent/4.3/samples/irs-demo/cordapp/workflows-irs/src/main/kotlin/net.corda.irs/api/NodeInterestRates.kt)The Corda node scans for any class with this annotation and initialises them.
 The only requirement is that the class provide
                     a constructor with a single parameter of type `ServiceHub`.

 ```kotlin